Approaches to Water Efficiency in New Homes

-One solution is to use a chelating shampoo, which has ingredients that help to break down minerals, but are typically harsh and drying on the hair.
-There are special “swimmers’ shampoos” that are specially designed to remove the nasties your hair picks up in the swimming pool.
+Fix this issue: Using a chelating shampoo which has ingredients that help to break down minerals can sometimes help, but typically are harsh and drying on the hair.
+There are also special “swimmers’ shampoos” that are specially designed to remove the nasties your hair picks up in the swimming pool.

 Why not consider cutting out the minerals that cause the problem entirely by installing a water softener in your home?

-Showering in soft water isn’t just good for your hair – it’s good for your cleaning regime all round.
-Soaps can lather more easily, creating gentle suds that help to give your complexion a smooth, fresh look.
-Some people say they feel temporarily “slippery” after showering in soft water, but this is normal – it’s your body’s natural oils that you can feel when you’re truly clean, not covered in a layer of magnesium and calcium that usually occurs in hard water showers.
+Soft water showers are good for your hair and cleaning regime.
+Soaps lather easier, creating gentle suds that give your complexion a fresh look.
+Feeling temporarily “slippery” after showering in soft water is normal.
+It’s your body’s natural oils and not the layer of magnesium and calcium that usually occurs in hard water showers.